djalbat/inference/README.md

   }
 }
 ```
-It is important to emphasise that the `render()` method has been called directly here, in preference to the `forceUpdate()` method.
-This ensures that the component is not remounted and the `render()` method can therefore get away without returning any children.
+It is important to emphasise that the `render()` method has been called directly from the listener in preference to the `forceUpdate()` method.
+This ensures that the component is not remounted and that the `render()` method can get away without returning any children.
 A benign change here means one that has no structural effect on the DOM, such as adding or removing classes.
 Reaction provides around a dozen methods for these kinds of changes and it is easy to add others as mixins.

 ## Contact